otechai/otechai.github.io/posts/why-does-the-truth-in-morocco-always-require-a-middleman.md

 We need to realize that the *Samsar*, the radio guru, and the connection are crutches for a broken leg.
 The goal shouldn’t be to get a better crutch; the goal should be to heal the leg so we can walk on our own.

 The truth is not a secret to be whispered by a chosen few.
 It is a public utility, like water or electricity.
 And like water, it should flow directly to the tap, clear, clean, and available to everyone, without anyone standing in the middle holding a bucket and charging admission.

-***

-### **References & Further Reading**

-If you wish to season your brain further, consider these ingredients:

-*   **"The Wretched of the Earth" by Frantz Fanon** – Essential for understanding the psychology of the colonized and how elites perpetuate colonial structures.
-*   **"Discipline and Punish" by Michel Foucault** – For a heavy but rewarding look at how power, knowledge, and institutions control bodies (and minds).
-*   **"Orientalism" by Edward Said** – To understand how "The West" (and our own elites) construct an image of "The East" that justifies control.
-*   **"Le Pain Nu" (For Bread Alone) by Mohamed Choukri** – The ultimate antidote to elite narratives.
-A raw, brutal look at life on the margins in Morocco, written from the gut, not the ivory tower.
-*   **"Beyond the Veil" by Fatima Mernissi** – A brilliant Moroccan sociologist who stripped away the layers of religious and social intermediation to look at gender and power directly.